lingfenghsiang/Persistent-Memory-Study/README.md

 ### How to turn off my CPU prefetching?
 To run the prefetching test, you have to turn off the CPU prefetching.
 Normally, the CPU prefetching configuration is included in the computer BIOS system and could be found in the advanced CPU configuration.
 Detailed operations varies on machines from different vendors.

+### My ipmctl tool does not work.
+The offical ipmctl may not apply to 2nd generation Optane DC Persistent memory.
+If your ipmctl cannot configure the PM device, you need to download and compile the latest code of ipmctl.
+For more details please refer https://docs.pmem.io/ipmctl-user-guide/installing-ipmctl/building-and-installing-ipmctl-from-source-on-linux